-To find out more about how to keep you, your information and your devices secure, have a look at the links below for further advice.
+To find out more about how to keep yourself, your information and your devices secure have a look at these:

-- Windows XP, Windows Vista are no longer provided with security updates.
+- Windows XP, Windows Vista are not longer provided with security updates

 If you are using an old unsupported version then your security maybe at risk.

 Other common operating systems e.g. Android and IOS for smartphones and tablets, MacOs and Linux – also have old versions which no longer receive security updates and are now insecure.

 All computer programs (browsers and operating systems included) contain some mistakes – ‘bugs’.
 Some of these can be used to break or bypass the security of the computer, tablet or smartphone.
 As these problems come to light the program writers provide security updates to fix the problems.

 Search at the software suppliers guidance on how to ensure that automatic updates are turned on to keep it up to date with security fixes.
 Sometimes updates aren’t always automatically applied so it is always good to know where to check for updates.